cwendorf/EASI/D-Extensions/README.md

 Alternatively, you can paste the contents of the [**ALL_EASI_EXTENSIONS.R**](https://github.com/cwendorf/EASI/raw/master/D-Extensions/ALL_EASI_EXTENSIONS.R) file directly into R.

 The basic EASI functions also must be installed in order for the extensions to operate properly.

+### Overview of the Extensions

+EASI extentions are functions that go beyond the original vision for EASI.
+The EASI extensions parallel the basic categories of analyses but add the following:
+- **estimateExtensions.R** (functions that estimate confidence intervals for pairwise comparisons)
+- **plotExtensions.R** (functions that plot onfidence intervals for pairwise comparisons)
+- **testExtensions.R** (functions that calculate NHST for pairwise comparisons)
+- **effectExtensions.R** (functions that calculate confidence intervals for pairwise comparison effect sizes)

+## Technical Details

+### For Pairwise Comparisons

+- Confidence intervals are calculated independent of each other (i.e., they are not simultaneous).
+- No adjustments for multiple intervals have been made.
+- All intervals assume heterogenity of variance.

+### For Standardized Effect Sizes

+- Both Cohen's d and Hedge's g are presented.
+- Confidence intervals are centered on Hedge's g.